shinybit/autosampler2sfz.py/README.md

 If you need to convert your SFZ sampled instrument to SF2, you can do it with [Polyphone](http://polyphone-soundfonts.com/en/).

-Please note that Polyphone supports only [WAV](https://en.wikipedia.org/wiki/WAV) files while Auto Sampler-generated samples are [AIFF](https://en.wikipedia.org/wiki/Audio_Interchange_File_Format) files.
-You can convert your samples to .wav using one of the numerous existing audio editors and then open the .sfz file in your favorite plain-text editor and change all .aif extensions to .wav
+Please note that Polyphone supports only [WAV](https://en.wikipedia.org/wiki/WAV) files so you will need to convert your samples to .wav (see -w option).

 ## Software samplers with SFZ support